neelchauhan/OnionLauncher/README.md

  * TorNova has logfile and circuit viewing.
 OnionLauncher would require third party programs (like [arm](https://www.torproject.org/projects/arm.html.en) to get this functionality).
- * TorNova does automatically saves preferences.
+ * TorNova automatically saves preferences.
 OnionLauncher does not (at the current moment).